Call Button

 What Causes a Sinus Headache?

 During an allergic reaction, such as inhaling an allergen the sinus nasal cavity will sense a threat due to the presence of a foreign body.
-This treat is registered by the trigeminal nerve, which then transmits the information anteriorly to the superior salivatory nucleus.
-The body response, is to fill the sinus and nasal cavity with excess mucous, creating dripping out of the nose, or digested by swallowing.
-This gives the sensation of a blocked nose, headaches and migraines associated with sinusitis.
+This threat is registered by the trigeminal nerve, which then transmits the information anteriorly to the superior salivatory nucleus.
+The body response is to fill the sinus and nasal cavity with excess mucus, creating dripping out of the nose, or digested by swallowing.
+This gives the sensation of a blocked nose, headaches and migraines associated with acute sinusitis or chronic sinusitis.

-One of common causes for sinus headache is having a dysfunction in the neck.
+One of the common causes of sinus headache is having a dysfunction in the neck.
 In this case, an overactive and sensitive trigeminal nerve will lead to a sensitised brainstem.
-What would normally be a normal response to allergen now results in immediate allergies and sinus headaches from a sensitised brainstem.
+What would normally be a normal response to allergen now results in immediate allergies and frequent headaches from a sensitised brainstem.

 About The Assessment Stage